kata-team/technology-radar/README.md

 ### That's it!

-Just run `npm run deploy-heroku` from you local.
+Just run `npm run deploy` from you local.

-This task will build the project and will push the generated site to the `heroku` branch.
+This task will build the project and will push the generated site to the `master` branch.

 Now you can go back to your Heroku App and configure it to `enable automatic deploys from GitHub` from `Deploy` tab.